 Colorado residents can face some pretty tough challenges when it comes to homeownership.
 Heavy snowfall in the wintertime, rainstorms in the spring and the heat of the summer can take its toll.
 But have you forgotten, one hazard that is always there—the animals?

-Animals of this type can cause thousands of dollars in property damage while looking for a suitable place to stay warm.
+Even the smallest of these animals can cause thousands of dollars in damage while looking for a place to stay warm during the colder months.
 This is why a proactive strategy to prevent them from getting access, is a must.

 Your roof is just one of the most common entry points for a variety of critters.
-Animals commonly enter through soffits, vents, and small gaps in your shingles.
-Here are 5 critters you should look out for in Colorado:
+Small animals will enter through areas like vents and small gaps in your roof’s shingles.
+Here are 5 small animals you should look out for in Colorado:

 Raccoons are drawn to homes because they are an unintentional food source.
 They love bird feeders, pet food left on the porch and the occasional loosely sealed garbage can.